Seattle Hockey Team Officially Named ‘Kraken’ After Years Of Speculation

 — Seattle Kraken (@NHLSeattle_) July 23, 2020

-Seattle General Manager and former professional player Ron Francis offered his input, which was considered strongly by top brass.
+Seattle General Manager and former professional player Ron Francis offered his input, which was considered strongly by the top brass.

 “This needs to be a sweater, that when the players put on, they feel really proud.
 It needs to be iconic.
 It needs to be noble.”